ybayle/Scyland3D/paper/paper.md

 ``Scyland3D`` can be installed from pip https://pypi.org/project/Scyland3D or from the Github repository https://github.com/ybayle/Scyland3D.

-We introduce ``Scyland3D`` to convert .pts files (format defined on page 37 in http://www.idav.ucdavis.edu/research/projects/EvoMorph/supplement/LandmarkDoc_v3_b6.pdf), exported by the Landmark software (v3.6 cf http://www.idav.ucdavis.edu/research/projects/EvoMorph/supplement/LandmarkDoc_v3_b6.pdf) or any landmark processing software, into .csv files.
+We introduce ``Scyland3D`` to convert .pts files (format defined on page 37 in https://web.cs.ucdavis.edu/~amenta/LandmarkDoc_v3_b6.pdf), exported by the Landmark software (v3.6 cf https://web.cs.ucdavis.edu/~amenta/LandmarkDoc_v3_b6.pdf) or any landmark processing software, into CSV.
 ``Scyland3D`` first removes duplicated coordinates because landmarks and semilandmarks may coincide in the Landmark software.
 We then allow to mirror the landmark and semilandmark coordinates for a subset of 3D objects and to reorder these points.
 This allows performing 3D geometric morphometric analyses between previously asymmetrical objects (Figure 1).